Always store the yeast at temperatures between 36-40°F (2-4°C).

 Keep yeast in the refrigerator until needed.
 Do not freeze the culture.
 Remove yeast at least two hours before pitching, so the slurry can come close to room temperature.
 To inoculate, sanitize scissors, cut the top left of the bag and pour in.

-The fermentation is best started at 70-72°F (21-22°C), even for lagers, and lowered to desired fermentation temperature after krausen formation or CO2 begins.
+The fermentation is best started at 70-72°F (21-22°C), even for lagers, and lowered to desired fermentation temperature after krausen formation or CO2 begins, usually less than 12 hours.